 - Supports cultural diversity, free speech, fairness and equality for all.
 We're a diverse campus at SE and it is ASPCC's duty to help to unite us all as a community.

 - Empowers and promotes student interest and involvement through different clubs, programs and activities.
 Check out our Facebook page to keep updated on all the events and activities or check out the Current Events page.
 It is our duty and pleasure to plan, organize, and coordinate on-campus and off-campus social, recreational, and educational events.
 Most ASPCC events are free to students.
-Ex: Welcome Back BBQ, and Pizza with President.
+Ex: Bicycle Fair, Movie Night, and Pizza with President.

 - We serve as the bridge between students and PCC's faculty and staff in order to build a stronger feeling of community, support and understanding.

 - We act as compass to campus life.
 We help students get oriented to the campus and services located around them.